minagawah/solid-principles-crockford/docs/oop/3_liskov_substitution.md

 > With `Employee` class we should be able to create
 > `accountant` instance.
 >
-> Also, create `Developer` class using which we would be
+> Also, implement `Developer` class with which
-> able to create `developer` who may be terrible at Excel,
+> we are creating `developer` who sucks at Excel,
-> but good at other means for calculating numbers.
+> but good at coming up with different ideas
+> to calculate numbers.

 ```ts
 class Person {